 Flying private is the gold standard for travel, but that doesn't mean you can't be smart about the cost.
 With a little planning and flexibility, you can make your charter budget go further without compromising on the safety, comfort, or convenience you expect.
 Think of it less as cutting corners and more as strategic planning.
 Here are a few of the most effective ways our clients manage their private travel expenses.

-Find Empty Leg Flights
+Look for Empty Leg Flights

 One of the best-kept secrets in private aviation is the empty leg flight.
 These are one-way trips a jet must make to reposition for its next scheduled charter or return to its home base.
 Since the aircraft would otherwise be flying empty, operators offer these flights at a significant discount—sometimes up to 75% off the standard charter price.
 If your travel plans are flexible, you can find incredible deals.
 Keep an eye on available empty leg flights to catch a ride on a premium aircraft for a fraction of the cost.
 It’s the perfect opportunity for a spontaneous getaway or for trips where your destination is set but your departure date isn't.

-Consider Jet Card Programs
+Explore Jet Card Programs

 If you fly privately several times a year, a jet card program or a similar frequent flyer arrangement can offer substantial value.
 These programs typically allow you to purchase flight hours in bulk at a fixed hourly rate, protecting you from market fluctuations in fuel prices and demand.
 This approach provides cost predictability and often includes benefits like guaranteed aircraft availability, even on short notice.
 For business travelers and frequent vacationers, it simplifies the entire process.
 You can work with a charter provider to find a program or create a custom solution that fits your unique travel patterns, ensuring you always get the best value for your investment.

-Be Flexible with Travel Dates
+Fly Off-Peak: Be Flexible with Your Dates

 Just like with commercial airlines, timing is everything.
 If you have some wiggle room in your schedule, you can unlock better pricing.
 Flying mid-week is often more cost-effective than flying on a Friday or Sunday, which are peak travel days.
 Similarly, avoiding major holidays or large-scale events can help you avoid surge pricing.
 Being open to shifting your departure by a day or even a few hours can make a difference.
 When you request a charter quote, let your provider know you’re flexible.
 They can then identify the most economical windows for your trip without you having to do all the research yourself.